by Lisa Marsh

 The compensation negotiation question has remained a top dreaded interview question for executives and non-executives alike.
 Demand too much and you could price yourself out of consideration, but asking for too little can be damaging to your career trajectory for years to come.
 The best way to handle the question is to attempt to get the interviewer to state a salary range first.
 Failing that, you could quote your research on what the average pay is for someone in that role in that location, or consult salary comparison websites and quote your findings in your answer.
 Make sure that you have clearly thought about your cost of living, the cost of a potential move and other additional costs to make sure that the career move would be worthwhile.

 Executive interviews can be a stressful experience, but with careful, strategic planning and research, you can improve your performance dramatically.
 While it is impossible to predict exactly what will be asked, the main point to remember during any interview is to engage the interviewer with compelling answers that showcase the required skills for the role.
 Rather than describing what you did and what you were responsible for, use stories that illustrate your points and led to results.

-If you would like to hear more about how to handle executive interviews, register today for our complimentary webinar: What to Expect During Your Executive Interview.
+If you would like to hear more about how to handle executive interviews, download our complimentary webinar: How to Ace Your Next Executive Interview.